adamhsparks/GSODR.data/README.md

 Depends: R (>= 3.2.0)
 Depends: [GSODR](https://cran.r-project.org/package=GSODR)

-Four data frames of climate data are provided from various sources for GSOD station locations.
+Six data frames of climate data are provided from various sources for GSOD station locations.

   * **CHELSA** - [Climatic surfaces at 1 km resolution](http://chelsa-climate.org)
   is based on a quasi-mechanistic statistical downscaling of the ERA-Interim global circulation model (Karger et al. 2016).
 ESA's CCI-LC cloud probability monthly averages are based on the MODIS snow products (MOD10A2).